A UNIQUE NAME

 There has been a significant amount of genealogy research done by the descendants of William.
 Foremost among these is Charlene Gahimer John (daughter of Ed and Roxie), who has spent decades researching and archiving information on our Gahimer ancestors.
 Fred Gahimer (grandson of Conrad) spent many years after he retired until his death in 2005 researching his ancestors and writing stories of their lives.

-We are publishing the information in three forms: (1) we uploaded the detailed genealogy information such as gedcom data and facts and sources to the One World Tree at www.ancestry.com, (2) we are posting stories about the Gahimer’s and our ancestors on this website, and (3) we are posting photos in albums on this website.
+We are publishing the information in two forms: (1) we uploaded the detailed genealogy information such as gedcom data and facts and sources to the One World Tree at www.ancestry.com, and (2) we are posting stories about the Gahimer’s and our ancestors on this website with photos and attachments.